FAQ

 It depends on your itinerary:

-2 – For half-traverses, two options are possible:
+3 – For the half crossings, two options are possible:

-First half: from the Zec Des Martres reception* and ends at Parc des Hautes Gorges.
+First half: from the reception of the Zec Des Martres* and ends at the Parc des Hautes Gorges.

-Second half: from the Parc des Hautes Gorges visitor center and ends at Mont Grand-Fonds.
+Second half: from the reception of the Parc des Hautes Gorges and ends at Mont Grand-Fonds.

 *Note that there is also the option to start from the Dôme parking lot and adding 4 km to your traverse/half-traverse.
 You start directly on the trails and will have beautiful viewpoints.